ahmetceylan90/fabric-retail-analytics-platform/README.md

 - Create a Lakehouse.
 - Upload the source data to the Bronze layer.
 - Run the notebook to transform data into Silver and Gold tables.
-- Connect Power BI to the Gold layer for reporting.(will skip this)
+- Connect Power BI to the Gold layer for reporting.(skipped this step)

 ## Lessons Learned